 This support made a noticeable difference for grantees navigating the UKSPF programme.
 Here’s what came out of it:

-TL;DR This project was all about supporting Local changemakers doing incredible work on the ground.
+TL;DR This project was all about supporting Local changemakers doing community work on the ground.
 With a mix of practical digital advice and real-world evaluation support, we helped them get clearer, more confident, and better prepared to make their funding go further.

 "Janinah has given me much more confidence in knowing that what we're doing is worthwhile and beneficial to our local community.
 From our very first conversation, it felt reassuring and validating to have Janinah understand and affirm our ideas.
 Her fresh perspectives encouraged us to approach our activities differently and consider improvements we hadn't thought of before.
 Janinah is engaging, genuinely passionate about the sector, and consistently goes above and beyond, she made every session both insightful and enjoyable."